 You must take reasonable care of your possessions or your policy will not cover you.

 The local currency in Madagascar is the ariary.
 For current exchange rates visit www.xe.com.
-The CFA is rarely obtainable outside of West Africa, and so it is best to bring currency in Euros.
+This is rarely obtainable outside of Madagascar, and so it is best to bring currency in Euros.
 It is possible to exchange US dollars and less so, sterling, but it is far more difficult to do so and we do not recommend that you bring them.

 Where currency can be exchanged

-It is simplest to change as much money as you need for your stay at the hotel in Antananarivo when you first arrive.
+It is simplest to change as much money as you need for your stay at the airport in Antananarivo when you first arrive.